 Fall is finally here, and that means another fall event season for nonprofits.
-Qgiv’s peer-to-peer platform makes it easy for event coordinators to create beautiful, streamlined registration pages for all their fundraising events.
+Qgiv’s peer-to-peer platform makes it easy for event coordinators to create beautiful, streamlined peer-to-peer event registration pages for all their fundraising events.
 While Qgiv’s peer-to-peer registration page settings do the job well as-is, there’s a ton of customization options to make your event match your branding and catch your supporters’ attention.
 This customizability means most of the form, from text to images, can change to meet each event’s needs.

 These tips from Afton Lorenz and Bailey Ferguson, Qgiv’s Customer Success Managers, present some best practices for designing your Qgiv peer-to-peer registration pages.
 Their tips will help your organization attract more registrants, see more completed individual fundraising pages, and raise more money.